aiijunior/aquaticswimtrack11/README.md

             CREATE TYPE public.user_role AS ENUM ('SUPER_ADMIN', 'ADMIN');
         END IF;
     END $$;

+    -- If the 'swim_style' type already exists, add the new value.
+    -- This command will fail gracefully if the type or value already exists.
+    ALTER TYPE public.swim_style ADD VALUE IF NOT EXISTS 'Papan Luncur';

     -- Table for Competition Information
     CREATE TABLE IF NOT EXISTS public.competition_info (